 You guessed it, that's the effect of phase cancellation: L - L and R - R.

-An other technique you may want to try is flipping the phase of one send mono effect panned to the opposite way of the non-flipped send mono effect copy (in this way you are getting just side information from the send channel).
+Another technique you may want to try is flipping the phase of one send mono effect panned to the opposite way of the non-flipped send mono effect copy (in this way you are getting just side information from the send channel).

-By doing so you are getting a wide effect when listening in stereo that cancels out in mono (remember that when summing to mono you are basically removing the side):
+By doing so you are getting a wide effect when listening in stereo that cancels out in mono (remember that when summing to mono you are removing the side):

 you get a dry and polished version in mono, where you have less space in the mix due to the channels collapsing into one, and a wetter, more compelling version in stereo: the best of both worlds.